Screenplay by Donna Powers, Wayne Powers, Gretchen Berg, and Aaron Harberts

 I’m not sure why they bought the rights to my novel if they weren’t going to use it.
 One of the writers listed on the final screenplay told a reporter that they were instructed not to read the novel, and they clearly followed orders.
 Teenagers?
 San Francisco?!
 A Cupid mask?!!
 The only thing in the movie I recognized was my name in the credits.
 But the soundtrack album is great, and that cast is seriously beautiful.
 So was the check I got from Warner Bros., so I’m down with it.

 If anyone out there wants to film any of my other works, call my agent.
-Precipice is a sexy Hitchcockian thriller set on a Caribbean island, with beautiful young people in bathing suits and a serial killer, and it would make a helluva movie.
-The late David L. Wolper had it under option for several years, but it never happened, and now it’s up for grabs.
+Precipice is a sexy Hitchcockian thriller set on a Caribbean island, and it would make a helluva movie.
+The late David L. Wolper had it under option for several years, but it never happened, and now the film rights are up for grabs.
 (This shameless plug has nothing to do with the movie version of Valentine, but I had to put it somewhere!)
 Anyway, you can see Valentine every February 14 on any one of about a thousand cable and pay-per-view channels, which must please the folks at Warner’s.
 It pleases me, too.

 See the Warner Brothers mini-site for Valentine